 - 9”x13” Baking Pan: One of my most used kitchen pans.

-- 1 box yellow cake mix (with ingredients on the back of the box)
+- 1 box yellow cake mix (with ingredients on the back of the box, with water switched out for pineapple juice)

 - 3.4 ounces instant vanilla pudding mix